wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 ### 📌 WIP

-* RPC server and client (coiniXerr nodes must communicate with each other through the RPC protocol) with cap'n proto as the serializer protocol
+* implementing cap'n proto serialization rpc server and client (coiniXerr nodes must communicate with each other through the RPC protocol with cap'n proto as the serialization protocol)

 * HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`